wyx619/UltraGBIF/README.md

 ## Introduction of **UltraGBIF** <img src="man/figures/logo.png" alt="UltraGBIF Package Logo" style="width: 58px;"/>

 Mapping plant distributions is fundamental to understanding biodiversity patterns, accurate distribution data and such information is necessary for researching plant diversity.

-Global Biodiversity Information Facility, known as GBIF, is a large repository for plant occurrence records worldwide, which has fueled over 18,200 peer-reviewed journal articles, with ecology (3,769 researches), climate change (2,953), conservation (1,915), and invasive species management (1,840) as of August 2025, supporting global policy frameworks like the Kunming-Montreal Global Biodiversity Framework.
+Global Biodiversity Information Facility, known as GBIF, is a large repository for plant occurrence records worldwide.
+It has fueled over 18,200 peer-reviewed journal articles, with ecology (3,769 researches), climate change (2,953), conservation (1,915), and invasive species management (1,840) as of August 2025, supporting global policy frameworks like the Kunming-Montreal Global Biodiversity Framework.

 Researches using GBIF occurrence records usually rely on a suite of tools. **R**, with packages such as `rgbif`[@rgbif], `TNRS`[@TNRS] , `sf`[@sf], `terra`[@terra], `CoordinateCleaner`[@CoordinateCleaner] and WCVP[@rWCVPdata] helps to deal with GBIF occurrence records.
 But for million records datasets, current methods incur substantial computational overhead through manual chaining of disparate packages, necessitating high-performance infrastructure despite advancing computational capabilities. .